-The first aim of this Swedish Institute Academy for Young Professional module is to assist public servants, policymakers and civil society workers in developing a more comprehensive understanding of the diverse political, societal, and administrative challenges associated with migration and integration relevant to Eastern Partnership countries and the Baltic Sea Region.
-The second aim is to focus on identifying good practices, all levels of governance both within these regions and the broader EU.
-Such practices can serve as concrete inspiration for public servants, policymakers and civil society workers in a range of settings, allowing for more coherent and sustainable responses to migration and integration challenges, and ultimately resulting in more inclusive societies.
+The first aim of this Swedish Institute Academy for Young Professional module is to assist public servants, policymakers and civil society workers in developing a more comprehensive understanding of the diverse political, societal, and administrative challenges associated with migration and integration of particular relevance to the Western Balkans.
+The second aim is to focus on identifying good migration and integration policy practices, at all levels of governance and from different parts of the world.
+Such practices can serve as concrete inspiration for public servants, policymakers and civil society workers in the Western Balkans, allowing for a more coherent and sustainable set of responses to migration and integration challenges, ultimately resulting in more inclusive societies.

 About the organizers

 The School of Public Administration at the University of Gothenburg is the leading Swedish academic department training students for careers in Swedish public administration, and has a well-established track record of providing commissioned education to public actors throughout Sweden seeking to increase staff competency.
 School staff have been actively involved in a variety of initiatives focusing on migration and integration policy.
 These include externally funded international research projects, courses and international summer schools, and cooperation with major European cities to develop more effective integration policies.

 The Integration Foundation of Estonia (INSA) is a center of excellence focusing on skills and knowledge associated with integration and migration activities, as well as providing assistance to those involved in the migration process.
 INSA and its cooperation network effectively implement diverse activities that promote integration and adaptation, with an emphasis on Estonian language education, national minorities, and activities involving people returning to Estonia, as well as new migrants.

 Round-trip airfare, meals and accommodation in Tallinn are included.
 Accommodation will be shared double accommodation in a local hostel.

 The language of instruction is English.